 Emily is proud to be affiliated with several organisations including Dartmoor National Park.
 You can see a full list of her affiliations here.

 Emily and Adventure

 Adventure and being outdoors was a huge part of Emily’s childhood.
-Born in California, USA she’d moved countries three times in as many years.
+Born in California, USA she’d lived on three continents before she was three years old.
 There are family photos of her building snow teddies in Yosemite and getting inquisitive about the drop on Table Mountain.
 Although she can’t remember it, these mountains and forests must have made an impression on her.
 She has always loved all things outdoor and muddy.

 As a teenager, living in Devon, she caught the Ten Tors bug and spent her weekends tramping across Dartmoor with a tent on her back.
 She completed all three DofE Awards and started training to be a DofE Leader.
 At this time, Emily’s family holidays consisted mostly of climbing mountains and cycle touring in Europe.
 This might have been a clever ploy from her parents to stop teenage arguments – but it certainly worked.

 At university, she joined the Hill Walking Society and spent every weekend exploring the mountains of England, Wales and Scotland.
 She spent three years on the executive committee, one as President, which involved organising and orchestrating trips for the year, as well as overseeing walk leader training.
 During this time, she completed her Mountain Leader training and was put through courses on risk assessment and international trip management.
 She also got her first taste of alpine touring on an Austria Alpine Club trip for younger members.